God’s Rainbow

 My help comes from the Lord, the Maker of heaven and earth.

 The rest of the day, one thing after another challenged me to be grateful despite circumstances.
-Friends got Covid-19.
+Friends contracted Covid-19.
 Complaints and negativity came from almost everyone l talked to.
 My dog got sick.
-The week’s bills were much more than I anticipated.
+The week’s bills were more than I anticipated.
 Then I made the mistake of watching the late afternoon news.
 Shootings, wildfires, hurricanes, floods, earthquakes, sickness, death.
 All showcased in the thirty-minute program.
 This chaos made my heart sink deeper into sadness.

 ~Matthew 7:7 NASB